Oyamakui no Kami: History

-There is debate about the origin of the kami with some saying they originated in Matsunoo Taisha and others saying they originated in Hiyoshi Taisha.
+There is debate about the origin of the kami with some saying they originated in Matsunoo Sha and others saying they originated in Hie Sha.

-The first mention of the kami Oyamakui is recorded in Kojiki, written in the 8th century AD, which states that this god resides at Mount Hiei, which is located immediately to the west of Hiyoshi Taisha.
-This kami was relocated from the summit of the mountain to their present location in the seventh year of the reign of the semi-legendary Emperor Sujin, or 90 BC per the traditional calendar.
-In 668 AD, Emperor Tenji decided to relocate the capital to Ōmi Province and built the Ōtsu Palace.
-At this time, the kami of Ōmiwa Shrine in Yamato Province (who served as protector of the imperial dynasty) was relocated as well, and was installed in the Nishi Hongū, whereas the original sanctuary came to be called the Higashi Hongū.
-In 788 AD, Saichō erected the Tendai Buddhist temple complex of Enryaku-ji on Mount Hiei.
-After the transfer of the capital to Heian-kyō, Enryaku-ji and by extension, Hiyoshi Taisha came to be guardians of the spiritually vulnerable northeast quadrant from the capital.
-As Enryaku-ji became ever more powerful, and the Buddhist faith gradually amalgamated with Shinto under the Shinbutsu-shūgō policy, Hiyoshi Taisha was subsumed into Enryaku-ji.
-As missionaries from Enryaku-ji built Buddhist temples all across Japan, they also spread the faith in the "Sanno Gongen" and the Hie kami.
+The first mention of the kami Oyamakui is recorded in the Kojiki, written in the 8th century CE, which states that this god resides at Mount Hiei, which is located immediately to the west of Hie Sha.
+The modern Hiyoshi Taisha Shrine claims that this kami was relocated from the summit of the mountain to their present location in the seventh year of the reign of the semi-legendary Emperor Sujin, or 90 BCE per the traditional calendar.
+However, the historical document Hoyoshi Sha Negi Kuden Shō (日吉社禰宜口伝抄) in which this theory is written is said to be a compilation of oral traditions from the priests of Hie Sha, but it has become clear that it was forged by Juge Shigekuni (樹下茂国), the priest of Hie Sha during the Meiji Restoration.

+In 668 CE, Emperor Tenji decided to relocate the capital to Ōmi Province and built the Ōtsu Palace.
+At this time, the kami of Ōmiwa Shrine in Yamato Province (who served as protector of the imperial dynasty) was relocated as well, and was installed in the Ōmiya (大宮, now Nishi Hongū, 西本宮), whereas the original sanctuary came to be called the Ninomiya (二宮, now Higashi Hongū, 東本宮).
+However, this is likely a story that was created in later times.

+In 788 CE, Saichō erected the Tendai Buddhist temple complex of Enryaku-ji on Mount Hiei.
+After the transfer of the capital to Heian-kyō, Enryaku-ji and by extension, Hie Sha came to be guardians of the spiritually vulnerable northeast quadrant from the capital.
+As Enryaku-ji became ever more powerful, and the Buddhist faith gradually amalgamated with Shinto under the Shinbutsu-shūgō policy, Hie Sha was subsumed into Enryaku-ji.
+As missionaries from Enryaku-ji built Buddhist temples all across Japan, they also spread the faith in the "Sannō Gongen" and the Hie kami.

 The shrine became the object of Imperial patronage during the early Heian period.
-In 965, Emperor Murakami ordered that Imperial messengers were sent to report important events to the guardian kami of Japan, and Hie Taisha was added to this listing by Emperor Go-Suzaku in 1039.
+In 965 CE, Emperor Murakami ordered that Imperial messengers were sent to report important events to the guardian kami of Japan, and Hie Sha was added to this listing by Emperor Go-Suzaku in 1039.
 This unique number of Imperial-designated shrines has not been altered since that time.

-Tenkai wrote extensively about Sanno Gongen.
-He says Sanno Gongen is very important.
-According to Tenkai, all kami come from Sanno Gongen.
-Kami are like parts of Sanno Gongen.
-Tenkai uses many quotes to explain this.
-One quote is from the Kenmitsu naishdgi.
-It says Sanno Gongen is a key deity.
-Another quote is from the Nimon sosokushu.
-It says Sanno Gongen represents all dharmas.
-A different source mentions Jūzenji.
-It says Jūzenji is part of heaven and earth.
-Jūzenji exists with all beings.
-The Masafusa-ki is another text.
-Oe Masafusa wrote it.
-He lived from 1041 to 1111.
-This text also talks about Sanno Gongen.
-It says Sanno Gongen is the source of all Japanese kami.

-Toyotomi Hideyoshi had a deep faith in the Sanno Gongen, as his childhood name was "Hiyoshi Maru" and his nickname was "monkey", an animal which was considered to be the spiritual messenger of the Hie kami.
-The Nishi Hongū was reconstructed in 1586 and the Higashi Hongū in 1595.
-Tokugawa Ieyasu also had faith in the Sanno Gongen and the shrine was supported by the Tokugawa shogunate.
+In 1571, Oda Nobunaga burned down Hie Sha along with Enryaku-ji Temple on Mount Hiei.
+The Ōmiya (大宮, now Nishi Hongū) was reconstructed in 1586 and the Ninomiya (二宮, now Higashi Hongū) in 1595.
+Tokugawa Ieyasu also had faith in the Sannō Gongen and the shrine was supported by the Tokugawa shogunate.